-Prerequisite: College Algebra with a grade of C or better or a qualifying score on the COMPASS exam.
-This is an advanced course in algebra for students preparing for Calculus and Analytical Geometry I. Major topics include vectors, systems of linear equations and inequalities, matrices and determinants, summation notation and properties, arithmetic and geometric sequences.
+Prerequisite: College Algebra with a grade of C or better or a qualifying score on the Placement assessment.
+This is an advanced course in algebra and trigonometry for students preparing for Calculus and Analytical Geometry I. Major topics include a thorough review of polynomial, rational, exponential, and logarithmic functions, trigonometric functions, analytic trigonometry, and the Laws of Sines and Cosines.
 Mathematical modeling is integrated throughout the course.
-There will be brief but thorough review of polynomial, rational, exponential and logarithmic functions (Fall and Spring).
+(Fall/Spring).